ComFreek/git-seek/README.md

   -f, --may-fetch  allow running `git fetch` to assess whether local clone is commits behind/ahead of remote
   <dir>            directory to recursively search for Git repositories
 ```

+## Development

+Development is done using JetBrains IntelliJ IDEA.
+You can simply open the repo's root as an IntelliJ project.

+Deployment to a single JAR is done via SBT and the [sbt-assembly plugin](https://github.com/sbt/sbt-assembly#using-published-plugin): simply run `sbt assembly` from the repo's root.